X-lab2017/oss101/Assignments/Assignment-typo.md

 ## Introduction

-In the world of [hackers](http://www.catb.org/~esr/faqs/hacker-howto.html), the kind of answers you get to your technical questions dpends as much on the way you ask the questions as on the difficulty of developing the answer.
+In the world of [hackers](http://www.catb.org/~esr/faqs/hacker-howto.html), the kind of answers you get to your technical questions depends as much on the way you ask the questions as on the difficulty of developing the answer.
 This guide will teach you how to ask questions in a way more likely to get you a satisfactory answer.

 Now that use of open source has become widespread, you can often get as good answers from other, more experienced users as from hackers.
 This is a Good Thing; users tend to be just a little bit more tolerant of the kind of failures newbies often have.
 Still, treating experienced users like hackers in the ways we recommend here will generally be the most effective way to get useful answers out of them, too.

 The first thing to understand is that hackers actually like hard problems and good, thought-provoking questions about them.
 If we didn't, we wouldn't be here.
 If you give us an interesting question to chew on we'll be grateful to you; good questions are a stimulus and a gift.
 Good questions help us develop our understanding, and often reveal problems we might not have noticed or thought about otherwise.
 Among hackers, "Good question!" is a strong and sincere compliment.

-Despite this, hackers have a reaputation for meeting simple questions with what looks like hostility or arrogance.
+Despite this, hackers have a reputation for meeting simple questions with what looks like hostility or arrogance.
 It sometimes looks like we're reflexively rude to newbies and the ignorant.
 But this isn't really true.

 What we are, unapologetically, is hostile to people who seem to be unwilling to think or to do their own homework before asking questions.
 Peple like that are time sinks --- they take without giving back, and they waste time we could have spent on another question more interesting and another person more worthy of an answer.
 We call people like this "losers" (and for historical reasons we sometimes spell it "lusers").